 Do you teach courses in English?

-All our public First Aid courses are taught in English by native English speakers which we feel is important as many of our participants are speaking English as a second language.
+We teach all our public First Aid courses in English by native English speakers which we feel is important as many of our participants are speaking English as a second language.
 This means that there is less opportunity for misunderstanding.
 To our knowledge, we are the only company in Switzerland offering this full range of First Aid courses led by a mother-tongue English training team.

 Who are your trainers?